aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.122.0 (2017-07-13 17:35 UTC)
+* APIGateway (3.3.8.0)
+	* Adds support for management of gateway responses.
+* EC2 (3.3.15.0)
+	* X-ENI (or Cross-Account ENI) is a new feature that allows the attachment or association of Elastic Network Interfaces (ENI) between VPCs in different AWS accounts located in the same availability zone.
+With this new capability, service providers and partners can deliver managed solutions in a variety of new architectural patterns where the provider and consumer of the service are in different AWS accounts.
+* LexModelBuildingService (3.3.1.5)
+	* Fixed broken links to reference and conceptual content.

 ### 3.3.121.0 (2017-07-12 18:00 UTC)
 * AutoScaling (3.3.1.0)
 	* Auto Scaling now supports a new type of scaling policy called target tracking scaling policies that you can use to set up dynamic scaling for your application.